Alluxio/alluxio/docs/Configuring-Tachyon-with-S3.md

 The `jets3t` version `0.9.0` works for Hadoop version `2.3.0`.
 The `jets3t` version `0.7.1` should work for older versions of Hadoop.
 To find the exact `jets3t` version for your Hadoop version, please refer to [MvnRepository](http://mvnrepository.com/).

+## Configuring Distributed Applications

+If you are using a Tachyon client that is running separately from the Tachyon master/workers (in a separate JVM), then you need to make sure that your AWS credentials are provided to the application JVM processes as well.
+The easiest way to do this is to add them add them as command line options when starting your client JVM process.
+For example:

+    $ java -Xmx3g -Dfs.s3n.awsAccessKeyId=<AWS_ACCESS_KEY_ID> -Dfs.s3n.awsSecretAccessKey=<AWS_SECRET_ACCESS_KEY> -cp my_application.jar com.MyApplicationClass myArgs

 # Running Tachyon Locally with S3

 After everything is configured, you can start up Tachyon locally to see that everything works.